From Yosemite to Yellowstone to the Eastern Sierras and central Nevada, Ted and Donna Treleven explore the West in their Four Wheel Camper.

 TCM: When did your camping lifestyle begin?

 Ted: My family camped frequently all my life so I grew up camping and never stopped.
 My first car was a VW camper.

 Donna: I also grew up camping in California and throughout the west.
 Our family vehicle was a camper van.

-Above: Father Crowley Point overlooking Panamint Springs, California, it is located on Highway 190 about forty miles east of Lone Pine, California
+Above: Father Crowley Point overlooking Panamint Springs, California, is located on Highway 190 about forty miles east of Lone Pine, California

 TCM: What eventually led you to a truck camper?